New Jersey high school makes history, earns top prize at Robotics World Championship

 The students then defeated the Research Division champions from China in the finals.

-Millburn is the first New Jersey team to ever with the World Championship title.
+Millburn is the first New Jersey team to ever win the World Championship title.

 ----------